Suturo1819/iai_maps/iai_hsr_robocup/README.md

 rosrun iai_hsr_robocup region_filter_setup.py
 ```

-You can also specify a path to your target file.
+You can also specify your target file.
 The default is `semantic_map.yaml`.
 Change it like this:

 ```
-rosrun iai_hsr_robocup region_filter_setup.py ./my/individual/path/to/happiness.yaml
+rosrun iai_hsr_robocup region_filter_setup.py my_individual_happiness.yaml
 ```

-while the dynamic origin of the path is still the directory you are calling from.
+while the path is still the directory you are calling from.

 ## semantic map